 offers more than 60 academic programs and confers the following degree programs: Associate of Arts; Associate of Science; Bachelor of Arts; Bachelor of Fine Arts; Bachelor of Science; Master of Arts; Master of Business Administration; Master of Education; Master of Science; Doctor of Education; and Doctor of Philosophy.

-The Stritch Wolves are affiliated with the NAIA and are part of the Chicagoland Collegiat Athletic Conference (CCAC).
+The Stritch Wolves are affiliated with the NAIA and are part of the Chicagoland Collegiate Athletic Conference (CCAC).
 This allows us to compete against some of the tougher mid-sized college programs throughout the Midwest, which provides for exciting and competitive match ups.
-Get the latest schedule and see what our teams achieved during the 2014-15 season.
+Get the latest schedule and see what our teams achieved during their 2014-15 season.

 Performing and Visual Arts

 are appreciated by our campus community and our diverse offerings aim to entertain